-The amount of Inheritance Tax payable is not static over the seven years prior to death.

-Rather, it is reduced according to a sliding scale dependant on the passage of time from the giving of the gift to the individual's death.
+The amount of Inheritance Tax payable on a gift that exceeds the nil-rate band is not static over the seven years prior to death.
+Rather, it is reduced according to a sliding scale dependent on the passage of time from the giving of the gift to the individual's death.

-No relief is available if death is within three vears of the lifetime transfer.
+No relief is available if death is within three years of the lifetime transfer.
 For survival for between three and seven years, taper relief at the following rates is available.